 - We had an aluminium Spade that the shank got slightly bent, it made a major difference to try to get the anchor to hold/set, replaced under warranty and problem sorted

 I found these posts reassuring but I still wanted to go deeper, to get to the heart of this issue.
 I reached out to Capt.
-Alex Blackwell, the author of Happy Hooking; I was very excited when I received a prompt reply!
+Alex Blackwell, the author of Happy Hooking (affiliate link); I was very excited when I received a prompt reply!
 Capt.
 Alex put the matter to bed in no uncertain terms:

 All a bent anchor is good for is scrap.
 It cannot and will not hold properly.